Learn about common indoor allergy triggers and find out how to help keep them in check, so you can enjoy your home year-round.

-Allergy testing by an allergist can confirm whether your symptoms are caused by dust mites, pet dander or mould.
+Allergy testing by an allergist can help assess whether your symptoms are caused by dust mites, pet dander or mould.

-If furry friends give you a runny nose and itchy, watery eyes, it's not their fur that causes the allergic reaction.
+You may have heard of fur allergies; however, if furry friends give you a runny nose and itchy, watery eyes, it's not their fur that causes the allergic reaction.
 It's the proteins found in the animal's dander (dead skin cells), saliva or urine.
-These allergy-triggering particles are transported to the pet hair or fur, where we touch dogs and cats most often.
+These allergy -triggering particles are transported to the pet hair or fur, where we touch dogs and cats most often.
 These particles are so light that they can be transported in the air and carried on your clothes and hair.

 Tips for Pet Allergy Sufferers

 Be aware of potential exposure to pets you may be allergic to.
 When visiting a friend's home, ask if they have pets in advance, so you can be prepared with allergy medicine should your allergy symptoms strike.

 Keep pets out of your bedroom and consider keeping your pet in certain areas of the house.

 - RINSE AND REPEAT

 If you have cat or dog allergies, having someone else give them regular baths can help reduce the allergen (s).